moebiussurfing/ofxSurfingImGui/README.md

 #### FEATURES

 Instead of the **ofxImGui** behavior, where you can't change the param widget style, we will have:
-1. A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
+- A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
-2. Draw each **ofParameter** type with different styles.
+- Draw each **ofParameter** type with different styles.
-3. Especially useful when **ofParameters** are into an **ofParameterGroup**.
+- Especially useful when **ofParameters** are into an **ofParameterGroup**.
-4. Queue settings for an **ofParameter** to define configurations to be applied when the widget is drawn when drawing a group.
+- Queue settings for an **ofParameter** to define configurations to be applied when the widget is drawn when drawing a group.
-5. You can hide or exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
+- You can hide or exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
-6. You can customize how **ofParameterGroup** / **ImGui::Tree** are presented.
+- You can customize how **ofParameterGroup** / **ImGui::Tree** are presented.

 <details>
-  <summary>USAGE CASES</summary>
+  <summary>SOME EXAMPLE CASES</summary>
   <p>

 **CASE 1**: